cristianae/Assembly-Programming-Project/README.md

 Cristiana Eagen

 # Built with:
-Custom Assembly Language
+- Custom Assembly Language
-Assembler.jar simulator
+- Assembler.jar simulator

+# Details:
+  - ASCII-to-decimal conversion
+  - Octal-to-decimal logic
+  - Division using subtraction loops
+  - Conditional branching using: `SZA` - Skip if AC is zero, `SNA` – Skip if AC is negative, `SPA` – Skip if AC is positive
+  - Used `BSA` to call these two subroutines: CHECKFIVE and CHECKTHREE

 # How to run the code:
 - Download and open Assembler.jar